Sturm/country-codes-api/README.md

 # Country Codes API
 API containing information about countries.
-This project is still in progress so be prepared for many issues.

-**JSON with country codes is still incomplete!**
+Mostly focused on call prefixes.

 ## Why this API?
 * This API is using ISO-3166-1 standard so information will be standarized and commonly accepted.
-* Country list is ordered by country prefix codes, so the list is perfect for html select tags.
+* Country list is ordered by country prefix codes, so the list is perfect for HTML `<select>` tag.

 ## How to build?
 ```
 # Install: